IvanTran-2001/LeetCode/ReadMe.md

 - All questions solved by myself no solution looked
 - Nearly all if not all questions reached certain benchmark (fastest time)
+- Some have multiple solutions because trying to find fastest algorithm!